mmartofel/rhacm-cni-policy-test/README.md

-# CNI driver check policy for Red Hat OpenShift Advance Management for Kubernetes
+# CNI driver check policy for Red Hat OpenShift Advanced Cluster Management for Kubernetes

-This repository demonstrates how to check population of a OpenShift clusters for CNI driver configured with Red Hat OpenShift Advance Management for Kubernetes using Policy defined.
+This repository demonstrates how to check population of an OpenShift clusters for CNI driver configured with Red Hat OpenShift Advance Management for Kubernetes using simple Policy defined.

 ## Overview

-Older version of OpenShift could have OpenShiftSDN CNI driver configured as the one was a default back then.
-Recent versions, as a default one do have OVNKubernetes.
+Older version of OpenShift could have OpenShiftSDN CNI driver configured as the one that was default back then.
+Recent versions, as a default have OVNKubernetes.
+Major change really.

 Evaluating a population of clusters could be troublesome.
-Thanks to the Policy that you can implement with RHACM that fact can be reported to an operator a simple way as we demonstrate here.
+Thanks to the simple policy that you can easily distingwished with RHACM and that fact can be demonstrated at the UI console.

 ## Prerequisites